 Colorblind check for users

-To help users avoid creating charts/maps that are not legible for readers with a color vision deficiencies, we have built in a color blindness checker, which warns you if the colors in your chart/map would not be distinguishable by those with any of the three main types of color vision deficiency.
+To help users avoid creating charts/maps that are not legible for readers with color vision deficiencies, we offer a color blindness checker that warns you if the colors in your chart/map would not be distinguishable by those with any of the three main types of color vision deficiency.
 You can read more about this feature on our blog.